canalplus/rx-player/doc/api/Playback_Information/getLastStoredContentPosition.md

 This method can be useful if you want to reload using `player.loadVideo()` and not `player.reload()`, after an error for example.

-It can also be used to store the position of an error.
+It can also be used to retrieve the position where the player was at when the error arised.

 ## Syntax